openvinotoolkit/training_extensions/develop/_sources/guide/explanation/algorithms/segmentation/instance_segmentation.rst.txt

 Dataset Format
 **************

 For the dataset handling inside OpenVINO™ Training Extensions, we use `Dataset Management Framework (Datumaro) <https://github.com/openvinotoolkit/datumaro>`_.
-For instance segmentation we support `COCO <https://cocodataset.org/#format-data>`_ and `Pascal-VOC <https://openvinotoolkit.github.io/datumaro/docs/formats/pascal_voc/>`_ dataset formats.
+For instance segmentation we support `COCO <https://cocodataset.org/#format-data>`_ dataset format.
 If you have your dataset in those formats, then you can simply run using one line of code:

 .. code-block::